Pablo Picasso: Style and technique

 From the beginning of his career, Picasso displayed an interest in subject matter of every kind, and demonstrated a great stylistic versatility that enabled him to work in several styles at once.
 For example, his paintings of 1917 included the pointillist Woman with a Mantilla, the Cubist Figure in an Armchair, and the naturalistic Harlequin (all in the Museu Picasso, Barcelona).
 In 1919, he made a number of drawings from postcards and photographs that reflect his interest in the stylistic conventions and static character of posed photographs.
 In 1921 he simultaneously painted several large neoclassical paintings and two versions of the Cubist composition Three Musicians (Museum of Modern Art, New York; Philadelphia Museum of Art).
 In an interview published in 1923, Picasso said, "The several manners I have used in my art must not be considered as an evolution, or as steps towards an unknown ideal of painting ...
 If the subjects I have wanted to express have suggested different ways of expression I have never hesitated to adopt them."

 Although his Cubist works approach abstraction, Picasso never relinquished the objects of the real world as subject matter.
 Prominent in his Cubist paintings are forms easily recognized as guitars, violins, and bottles.
 When Picasso depicted complex narrative scenes it was usually in prints, drawings, and small-scale works; Guernica (1937) is one of his few large narrative paintings.
+Guernica was on display at the Museum of Modern Art for many years.
+In 1981, it was returned to Spain and was on exhibit at the Casón del Buen Retiro of the Museo del Prado.
+In 1992, the painting was put on display in the Reina Sofía Museum when it opened.

 Picasso painted mostly from imagination or memory.
 According to William Rubin, Picasso "could only make great art from subjects that truly involved him ...
 Unlike Matisse, Picasso had eschewed models virtually all his mature life, preferring to paint individuals whose lives had both impinged on, and had real significance for, his own."
 The art critic Arthur Danto said Picasso's work constitutes a "vast pictorial autobiography" that provides some basis for the popular conception that "Picasso invented a new style each time he fell in love with a new woman".
 The autobiographical nature of Picasso's art is reinforced by his habit of dating his works, often to the day.
 He explained: "I want to leave to posterity a documentation that will be as complete as possible.
 That's why I put a date on everything I do."